-Globally, it recognized that Small and Medium enterprises (SMEs) contribute to economic development.
-Evidently, studies show that businesses owned by women contribute to economic growth and provide employment opportunities to unemployed women to generate income that can eventually help them alleviate poverty (Wasihun& Paul, 2010 & Wube, 2010).
-Regardless of their contribution, most of the women-owned enterprises underperform because they lack proper governance mechanisms (Afande, 2015).
-However, until 1980s little was known about women- owned enterprise both practice and research.
+Globally it recognized that Small and Medium enterprises (SMEs) contribute to economic development.
+Evidently, studies show that businesses owned by women contribute to economic growth and provide employment opportunities to unemployed women to generate income that can eventually help them alleviate poverty (Wasihun & Paul, 2010 &Wube, 2010).
+Regardless of their contribution, most of the women-owned enterprises underperform because they lack proper corporate governance mechanisms (Afande, 2015).
+However, history reveals that until 1980s little was known about women- owned enterprise in both practice and research.
 This means that majority of enterprises were owned by men and it was not common to see women-owned enterprises (ILO, 2006).

 In Tanzania, SMEs contribute significantly to employment creation, income generation and stimulation of growth in both urban and rural areas.
-Most SMEs cover non-farm economic activities mainly manufacturing, mining, commerce and services.
-Though different countries use various measures of size depending on their level of development, the commonly used yardsticks are total number of employees, total investment and sales turnover.
+Since there is no universally accepted definition of SMEs, then, the SMEs nomenclature is used to mean small and medium enterprises.
+Sometimes SMEs mean micro, small and medium enterprises (MSMEs).
+The SMEs cover non-farm economic activities mainly manufacturing, mining, commerce and services.
+Different countries use various measures of size depending on their level of development.
+The commonly used yardsticks are total number of employees, total investment and sales turnover.
 In the context of Tanzania, micro enterprises are those engaging up to four people, in most cases family members.
-It employs capital amounting up to Tshs 5 Million, with most of them falling under the informal sector.
-Small enterprises are mostly formalized undertakings engaging between 5 and 49 employees and with capital investment ranging from Tshs5 million to Tshs200 million.
-Medium enterprises employ between 50 and 99 people, with capital investment from Tshs 200 million to Tshs800 million (URT, 2003).
+It employs capital amounting up to Tshs.5.0 Million.
+The majority of micro enterprises fall under the informal sector.
+Small enterprises are mostly formalized undertakings engaging between 5 and 49 employees and with capital investment from Tshs.5 million to Tshs.200 Million.
+Medium enterprises employ between 50 and 99 people.
+It uses capital investment from Tshs.
+200 Million (URT, 2003).

 In the SMEs development policy of 2003, the government of Tanzania designed a number of initiatives to address poverty and employment related problems.
 Such initiatives include National Entrepreneurship Development Fund (NEDF), the Women Development Fund (WDF) that is managed by the Ministry of Community Development and Women Affairs and Children, the Small Entrepreneurs Loan Facility (SELF), National Income Generating Programme (NIGP), Presidential Trust Fund and Community Development Trust Fund (URT, 2003).
-Likewise, Equal Opportunity for all Trust Fund (EOTF) and Equality for Growth (EFG) were established to empower informal women workers in Tanzania through awareness creation on legal human rights and advocacy (Baseline Survey of Female Entrepreneurs, 2009 &International Finance Cooperation, 2007).
+Likewise, Equal Opportunity for all Trust Fund (EOTF) and Equality for

+Growth (EFG) were established to empower informal women workers in Tanzania through awareness creation on legal human rights and advocacy (Baseline Survey of Female Entrepreneurs, 2009 & International Finance Cooperation, 2007).